 The penalties for non-compliance with the procedures for the employment of foreign personnel are significant.
-A company that employs a foreign citizen without the required permission or without a personal work permit may receive an administrative fine of up to 1 million roubles by the Ministry of Internal Affairs (MIA) or, alternatively, the company's activity may be suspended for up to 90 days, pursuant to a court decision.
+A company that employs a foreign citizen without the required permission or a personal work permit may receive an administrative fine of up to 1 million roubles or, alternatively, the company's activity may be suspended for up to 90 days, under a court decision.

-Further, the MIA may impose a fine on the company's responsible officer (such as a local HR manager) of up to 70,000 roubles.
-A foreign citizen working without a personal work permit may be fined up to 7,000 roubles by the MIA and may even be deported from Russia.
+Further, the authorities may impose a fine on the company's responsible officer (such as a local general manager or CEO) of up to 70,000 roubles.
+A foreign citizen working without a personal work permit may be fined up to 7,000 roubles and may even be deported from Russia.